- Please read IGHR’s Tuition and Payment and Refund Deadlines prior to registration.

 - All courses come with a digital syllabus, entry to evening sessions, Sunday evening reception, and Thursday dinner buffet.

 - Purchase a printed syllabus and meal tickets in My Account.

-[Maximum: 30 students] Course Coordinators Ben Spratling, JD and Patricia Walls Stamm CG®, CGLSM Description This course covers research methods for genealogists in law libraries and government documents.
+Course 10 Registration begins 1-Feb-2020: 1:30 pm Eastern Time [Maximum: 30 students] Course Coordinators Ben Spratling, JD and Patricia Walls Stamm CG®, CGLSM Description This course covers research methods for genealogists in law libraries and government documents.
 It is designed for the advanced researcher.
 A solid understanding of genealogy basics is required to (more…)

 Course 11 Registration begins 1-Feb-2020: 2:30 pm Eastern Time [Maximum: 30 students] Course Coordinator Deborah A. Abbott, PhD Description Students will survey a variety of government documents created by local, state and federal agencies.
 Lectures will focus on documents relevant to African Americans with roots in the antebellum period and later.
 Students will (more…)

 Course 13 Registration begins 1-Feb-2020: 9:30 am Eastern Time [Maximum: 35 students] Course Coordinator Karen Mauer Jones, CG®, FGBS, FUGA Description Researching New York State ancestors is difficult, especially pre-1850.
 This course presents the resources and strategies that prove most successful in breaking down brick walls in New York.
 We will discuss highlights of the (more…)